bmoffit/coda_scripts/README.md

 # coda_scripts
 A collection scripts for use with small scale DAQs running CODA 3

+This repo is no longer updated.
+Check the fork at [JeffersonLab](https://github.com/JeffersonLab/coda_scripts).

 ## Install and Configuration
 * Setup host ssh key for automated login to CODA component clients.